1i8/enet-socks5/README.md

 # enet-socks5
-enet socks5 base made by olli, modified to be non-blocking and changed some stuff by teocodes

-enetclient for gt made by teocodes
+enet socks5 and enet client for growtopia made by teo & olli

-note: enetclient proxy stuff messy 😬
+check example.cpp to see how to use